Skip to Main Content

 1. multiple articles or chapters copied from one book or journal (rule of thumb: do not use more than 10% of a book or journal issue)

-2. articles or chapters used for more than one simultaneous semester
+2. articles or chapters used for more than one semester

-3. consumable works (standardized tests, exercises, workbooks or other commercially available materials)
+3. consumable works (standardized tests, exercises, workbooks or other commercially available materials that are intended for one use)

 4. student work